cying4/Neural-Network/Final-Group-Presentation/README.md

-# Deep-Learning
+# FinalProject-Group8
-The fold should contain the presentation file.
+The fold should contain the final Powerpoints slides for the group presentation.